 How Reno Natives Can Safeguard themselves Against Net Metering Rate Reductions with Home Solar Plus Portable Backup

-Those who choose to purchase home solar drastically reduce their electric bill with power from the sun.
-This is not only a battery source of power, but also a cheap and dependable one.
+Those who choose to purchase residential solar drastically reduce their electric bill with power from the sun.
+Residential solar coupled with batteries provide a cheap and dependable source of electricity.

-Homeowners in Nevada with solar who have installed solar with battery backup have found they save thousands more dollars.
-This is mainly due to how battery backup plus home solar prevents the homeowner from losing money on the dollar at a below-market-rate-value to the utility companies in the area.
+Nevada homeowners who have installed solar with battery backup save thousands.
+These savings are mainly due to how battery backup plus home solar prevents the homeowner from losing money on below-market-rate value to the utility companies in the area.

-Don’t limit yourself with portable solar panels.
+Don’t limit yourself to portable solar panels.
 Use solar to its full potential with a residential solar array and home battery backup options.